th-koeln-intia/ip-sprachassistent-team2/docs/pages/setup.md

 ### Download raspberry image and install on SD card

 You will probably need a 32 GB SD card if you want to train your own [wake word model](/docs/pages/tech-stack/mycroft.md) in precise.
-We recommend to download and install the full verion with Graphical User Interface.
-Using the lightversion leeds to many compatibility issues and you might need to install a lot of software, which is already included in the full version. https://www.raspberrypi.org/downloads/
+We recommend downloading and installing the full version with Graphical User Interface.
+Using the light version leeds to many compatibility issues.
+You might need to install a lot of software, which is already included in the full version. https://www.raspberrypi.org/downloads/

-### Enable SSH and WIFI
+### Enable SSH and Wi-Fi

-After you installing the image on your SD card you can enable `SSH` by creating a file with the name SSH and no fileextention.
+After installing the image on your SD card, you can enable `SSH` by creating a file with the name SSH and no file extension.

-You can make your pi connect to WIFI automaticly by creating a file named `wpa_supplicant.conf` in the `boot` directory.
+You can make your pi connect to Wi-Fi automatically by creating a file named `wpa_supplicant.conf` in the `boot` directory.
 It has to have the following content:

 ```